MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 UX | User Experience; it refers to a person's emotions and attitudes about using a particular product, system or service
 # 3.0 Use Cases

+All Use Cases, as defined in this SDD, are based on 5.2.2 definition of the IEEE 1016-2009 document.
+Each Use Case should contain all of the Design Viewpoints as necessary to accurately describe the functional and technical underpinnings of the specified feature.
+Each Use Case should also cover, as needed, the descriptions as defined from the IEEE 1016-2009 document as outlined in sections 5.2, 5.3, 5.4, 5.5, 5.6, 5.7, 5.8, 5.9, 5.10, 5.11, 5.12, and 5.13 from the IEEE 1016-2009 document.
+It is important to note that not all section 5 items from the IEEE 1016-2009 document will be found in all or each Use Case.
+Those design elements that make most sense will be used.

 This section addresses the use cases and requirements to be met by the software design.

 | Section | Description|